Rabbles/C--Small-Projects/README.md

 ### InvertedTriangle
 A program that takes a number and a width, also a number, as input and then displays a triangle of that width, using that number.

+### Login

+Takes a userid and password as input (type string).
+After 3 wrong attempts user will be rejected.